Jacy Jayne: Fatal Influence (2024–present)

 On the July 9 episode of NXT, Jayne and Nyx formed an alliance with Fallon Henley, who took issue with wrestlers with no independent backgrounds getting more opportunities in NXT (Nyx was given an exception by Jayne and Henley despite having never competed in the independent circuit herself) and eventually calling themselves Fatal Influence.
 The trio teamed up for the first time at Week 1 of NXT: The Great American Bash on July 30, where they defeated Karmen Petrovic, Lola Vice, and Sol Ruca in a 6-woman tag team match.
 Beginning in September, Fatal Influence set their sights on the NXT Women's North American Championship held by Kelani Jordan.
 At NXT Halloween Havoc on October 27, Jordan faced Fatal Influence in a gauntlet match for the NXT Women's North American Championship.
 Nyx and Jayne were the first and second person in the gauntlet respectively and assisted Henley to defeat Jordan to win the title.
 Fatal Influence would soon after begin feuding with Tatum Paxley, Shotzi, and Jayne's former tag team partner and friend Gigi Dolin, with the two teams facing each other at NXT: New Year's Evil in a six-woman tag team match with Fatal Influence coming out on the losing end.

 Over the next few months, there were signs of dissension within Fatal Influence, particularly between Jayne and Henley.
 On the May 27 episode of NXT, Jayne defeated Stephanie Vaquer to win the NXT Women's Championship.
 Jayne made her first successful title defense on the June 10 episode of NXT against Lainey Reid.
-At Halloween Havoc on October 25, Jayne lost the title to Tatum Paxley, ending her reign at 151 days.
+On September 27 at No Mercy, Jayne retained the title against Vice, after an assist from Reid whom would later replace Nyx in Fatal Influence.
+At NXT Halloween Havoc on October 25, Jayne lost the title to Tatum Paxley, ending her first reign at 151 days.
 At Gold Rush on November 18, Jayne defeated Paxley to regain the title after Izzi Dame turned on Paxley.